Nashville Cats: Release and promotion

-Kama Sutra issued "Nashville Cats" in the US in late November 1966, simultaneously with the album on which it appeared, Hums of the Lovin' Spoonful.
-(Note: Some sources state that the single and album came out in December 1966, but William Ruhlmann of AllMusic writes both were released simultaneously, around Thanksgiving 1966.
-A trade ad for both releases appeared in Cash Box magazine's November 26 issue, and they each debuted on Billboard magazine's charts on December 17.)
-The single exceeded expectations and became a Top Ten hit; on December 17, it entered Billboard magazine's Hot 100 chart, and it peaked six weeks later at number eight.
-(Note: Since October 1965, the Spoonful had had six singles enter the Top 10 of the Hot 100, and "Nashville Cats" was their seventh and final single to do so.)
 "Full Measure" received stronger airplay than its A-side in some markets, especially Los Angeles.
 In KRLA Beat, the local publication of the Southern Californian radio station KRLA, "Full Measure" reached as high as number seven on the station's Top 40 Requests chart.
 It entered the national chart for three weeks, peaking at number 87, and it charted in Canada for one week at number 85.
-The Spoonful's version of "Nashville Cats" failed to appear on any country charts, but the American bluegrass duo Flatt and Scruggs recorded a cover which reached number 54 on Billboards Hot Country Singles chart in 1967.

 Kama Sutra issued "Nashville Cats" in the UK on December 2, 1966.
 The single reached number 23 on Melody Maker magazine's single chart.
 The Spoonful had achieved quick success in the country months earlier, when their single "Daydream" reached number two on the British charts in May 1966, but the band's subsequent singles failed to perform as well.
 The anonymous reviewer for the Bucks Examiner newspaper suggested that the band's declining fortunes stemmed from their recent releases lacking the striking quality needed to succeed in the singles market, adding that though "Nashville Cats" was "very good", it was "a strange choice for a single".